ethereum/annotated-spec/fork-choice.md

 #### `filter_block_tree`

-Here, we implement an important but subtle deviation from the "LMD GHOST starting from the last justified block" rule mentioned above.
+Here, we implement an important but subtle deviation from the "LMD GHOST starting from the latest justified block" rule mentioned above.
 To motivate this deviation, consider the following attack:

 * There exists a justified block B, with two descendants, C1 and C2
 * B is justified, but the evidence of these justifications somehow only got included in the C1 chain, not the C2 chain
 * The C1 chain starts off favored by the LMD GHOST fork choice.
-Suppose that 49% of validators attest to C1, using B as the last-justified-block, as the C1 chain recognizes B as justified
+Suppose that 49% of validators attest to C1, using B as the latest justified block, as the C1 chain recognizes B as justified
 * The fork choice switches to favoring C2 for some reason (eg. the other 51% of validators attested to C2 in that epoch).
-C2 does not recognize B as justified (and after two epochs can't recognize B as justified as it's too late to include evidence), so some earlier block A is used as the last-justified-block instead.
+C2 does not recognize B as justified (and after two epochs can't recognize B as justified as it's too late to include evidence), so some earlier block A is used as the latest justified block instead.

 Now, all validators see C2 as the canonical chain, and the system is stuck: for a new block to be finalized, 67% of validators must make an attestation `[A -> C2]` (or `[A -> child(C2)]`), but only 51% can do this freely; at least 16% are constrained because they already voted `[B -> C1]`, and `[A -> C2]` violates the no-double-vote rule and `[A -> child(C2)]` violates the no-surround rule.
 Hence, the system can only progress if 16% voluntarily slash themselves.

 The fix is the following.
-We restrict the fork choice to only looking at descendants of B that actually recognize B as a last-justified-block (or more precisely, leaves in the block tree where B is their last-justified-block, as well as their ancestors).
-A client only accepts a block B locally as a last-justified-block if there is an actual descendant block that recognizes it as such, so we know there must be at least one such chain.
+We restrict the fork choice to only looking at descendants of B that actually recognize B as their latest justified block (or more precisely, leaves in the block tree where B is their latest justified block, as well as their ancestors).
+A client only accepts a block B locally as a latest justified block if there is an actual descendant block that recognizes it as such, so we know there must be at least one such chain.
 With this fix, C2 would not even be considered a viable candidate descendant of B until it (or one of its descendants) recognizes B as justified, so the above situation would resolve by simply favoring C1.

 See [section 4.6 of the Gasper paper](https://arxiv.org/pdf/2003.03052.pdf) for more details.